nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

     camera.yfov = 0.4

-If the game was already running, you should see the camera zoomed in.
+If the game is running you should see the camera zoom in.
 If you increase the field of view the camera would appear to zoom out.

 .. note::